alexacallmebaka/dmc/README.md

 # dmc: The Drewno Mars Compiler 🕺

 This project was created
-during the Fall 2023 offering of [EECS665: Compiler Construction](https://compilers.cool)
-as a collaboration between [James Hurd](https://jameshurd.net/), [Huyen Nguyen](https://www.linkedin.com/in/minhhuyen-nguyen/), and our instructor (and, much to his chagrin, the project's namesake) [Professor Drew Davidson](https://drew.davidson.cool/).
+during the Fall 2023 offering of [EECS 665: Compiler Construction](https://compilers.cool) at the University of Kansas as a collaboration between [James Hurd](https://jameshurd.net/), [Huyen Nguyen](https://www.linkedin.com/in/minhhuyen-nguyen/), and our instructor (and, much to his chagrin, the project's namesake) [Professor Drew Davidson](https://drew.davidson.cool/).